 Privacy, Security and Setup

 As Alexa and Google Assistant continue to grow, they will need to prove that they care about data privacy and security.
 And it’s not going to work if they don’t get those right.
 Voice is the legitimate new platform, and all the companies want to enter this field.
-Data privacy and security have always been fundamental to gigaaa and that´s our chance to offer companies and customers the better alternative.
-Another feature to ease more people into the smart assistant world, it is necessary to develop products that offer a simple set up at home, getting rid of a major headache to get smart home devices up and running, like a Wi-Fi Simple Setup.
+Data privacy and security have always been fundamental to gigaaa and that’s our chance to offer companies and customers the better alternative.
+Another feature to ease more people into the smart assistant world, is developing products that offer a simple set up at home, getting rid of a major headache to get smart home devices up and running, like a Wi-Fi Simple Setup.
 Easy, easy like Sunday morning.
-Do you know the song from Lionel Ritchie?
+Do you know the song from Lionel Richie?
 One of the best songs ever when he sings: